khsrali/LTB-Symm/README.md

 Update 6/11/22: finnally Version 2.0 is out!
 Check out on branch Version_2.0.
 I tried to make it more like a package.
 More of methods and object oriented.

+Now, you may run like this:
+python input_script.py
 ##########

 # TB-twist-bilayer